-Are you wondering how your cholesterol levels affect your heart's health?
+Are you wondering how your cholesterol levels affects the health of your heart?

 Of course you are.
-Let's take a closer look at the relationship between cholesterol and your heart.
+Let's take a closer look at the relationship between your cholesterol and your heart.

 What Exactly is Cholesterol and Where Does It Come From?